Lokesh12121/M2_Server_Room_Temperatue_Monitering_SYS/0_Abstract/README.md

 4. In simulIDE click on mcu and click on load the firmware, and select .hex file
 5. As u know the circuit only works when it is in closed space, so press all the buttons ON.
 6. And finally the circuit works, vary the potentiometer to vary the temperature
-7. The results is visualised in serial monitor via UART communication.
+7. The results is visualised in serial monitor via UART communication(left click on mcu on simulIDE to open serial moniter).

 ## Applications
 1. Server Rooms - the server rooms are closed for safety and security purpose, as it is closed it keeps warm temperature.
 The temperature is monitered and is controlled via coolers, fans etc,